 And I was right.
 It was a magic little bush track, smooth sand mostly, and winding along merrily, scratching my pristine 15yr-old paintwork only occasionally.
 After an hour I stopped for a pee in the cool shade of a magnificent Knob Thorn.

 Then it did peter out.
-I took a left detour but that turned back towards Kajaja; a right detour going downhill towards the channel ran into some dongas where lots of sand had been extracted.
+I took a left detour but that turned back towards Kajaja; a right detour went downhill towards the channel and ran into some dongas where lots of sand had been extracted.
 They call them ‘borrow pits’ – I think that is seTswana for ‘quarry.’

 Defeat.